the-crypt-keeper/can-ai-code/README.md

 #### GPTQ

-`interview-gptq-modal.py` - Run Ooba-Booga fork of GPTQ on Modal

-`interview-autogptq-modal.py` - Run latest AutoGPTQ on Modal
+`interview-autogptq-modal.py` - Run latest AutoGPTQ on Modal.

+The nature of Modal does not allow command-line selection of LLM model.
+In order to select models, you'll have to open the script and uncomment the `.run_function(download...)` line of choice.
+Note that only one model can be selected at a time.

+To add a new model, implement a new `download...` function.
+Quantization parameters are only required if the model does not contain a `quantize_config.json`.

 #### Llama.cpp (GGML)